HL7/davinci-crd/src/pagecontent/hooks.md

   </tr>
 </table>

 Note: While this hook is defined for use when prescribing, it is still relevant when proposing (e.g. as part of a consult note) or planning (e.g. as part of a care plan) the use of a medication.
 The MedicationRequest resource supports differentiating between plans, proposal and orders.
-Where EHRs have an appropriate workflow and data capture mechanism, this hook could be used in scenarios that don't involve creating a true prescription.
+Where EMRs have an appropriate workflow and data capture mechanism, this hook could be used in scenarios that don't involve creating a true prescription.

 ###### order-review